 Firstly, before I tried Summit to Eat freeze-dried meals, I was a freeze-dried food virgin!
-So my opinions on this product are purely based on Summit to Eat.
+So my opinions on this product are purely based on Summit to Eat food pouches.

 If I am honest the thought of freeze-dried food didn’t appeal to me in the slightest.
 I have done many camping and hiking trips where I have taken some random food to eat.
 Most of it not at all practical and time-consuming to cook.

 Ironically, the day I choose to test out Summit to Eat freeze-dried meals was on my birthday camping trip to the Peak District National Park.
 Not quite the 3-course meal that you might associate with a birthday treat, haha but I like to be different!